aarooh/ha-tankille-deprecated/readme.md

 - Uses partial matching (substring search)
 - Case insensitive matching
 - Comma-separated list for multiple chains

+### 🆕 Station Names - Include Specific Stations

+Add specific gas stations by name, even if they're outside your location radius:

+**Examples:**
+- `"Shell Vantaa"` - Includes any Shell station in Vantaa
+- `"Neste Espoo, St1 Tampere"` - Includes specific stations in multiple cities
+- `"Express, Automat"` - Includes all Express and Automat stations regardless of location
+- `"Shell Kamppi, ABC Leppävaara, Neste Airport"` - Mix of specific station locations

+> **💡 Pro Tip**: Check the **Tankille mobile application** to see the exact station names and brands available in your area.
+The app shows the same station data that this integration uses, making it easier to find the correct names to include.

+**How it works:**
+- Searches through **all available stations** (not limited by location filter)
+- Matches against station **name** and **brand** fields
+- Uses partial matching (substring search) and case insensitive
+- Comma-separated list for multiple stations
+- **Combines with location filtering**: Gets stations within radius PLUS named stations outside radius
+- **Deduplication**: Avoids creating duplicate sensors if a station matches both location and name criteria

+**Use Cases:**
+- Include your favorite station that's slightly outside your location radius
+- Monitor specific stations along your commute route
+- Track prices at stations near your workplace or frequent destinations
+- Include a station with consistently good prices even if it's far away

+**Combined Filtering Example:**
+- **Location Filter**: 5km radius around Helsinki city center
+- **Station Names**: "Shell Vantaa, Neste Airport"
+- **Result**: All stations within 5km of Helsinki center + Shell Vantaa + Neste Airport (even if they're outside the 5km radius)

 ## 🚀 Dashboard Examples